OWASP/www-policy/operational/chapter-handbook-existing.md

 ### Chapter Budgets
 Chapters do not hold their own money, it is held in trust for them by the OWASP Foundation.
 However Chapters can track their balances using the Chapter funding totals provided on the OWASP Funding page and write a budget for the use of funds where desired.
 However all chapters with more than $5,000 in their account by October 1st must submit a budget prior to November 1 for inclusion in the Foundation budget for the following calendar year.
 The budget should identify how they plan to spend the money in their account over the course of the next year.
 A future projection budget can be included as well for forecasted spending within the next 2 years.
 Unbudgeted funds may be diverted to other chapters, or Community Engagement Funding accounts if the chapter cannot be contacted or a budget is not received prior to January 1.

 Separate from the aforementioned budgeting process for chapter and project accounts, any OWASP Leader can create a budget and provide it to the OWASP Board prior to November 1 for inclusion in the Foundation budget planning process.
 The budget will be reviewed by the Executive Director and Board and, if approved, incorporated into the overall OWASP Foundation budget for the following year.
 This would effectively set aside the funds to use at the appropriate period of time, in the future, with no further approvals necessary.
-Money that is budgeted in this manner, that wasn’t spent during the calendar year, would be returned back to the OWASP Foundation general funds.
+Money that is budgeted in this manner, that wasn't spent during the calendar year, would be returned back to the OWASP Foundation general funds.

 ### Money not Tracked by the Foundation
 Chapter leaders cannot accept finances/funds through their own bank accounts.
 OWASP Foundation (US) and OWASP Inc. (Europe) have been created for the purpose of handling funds.
 Other countries have hired third party companies to handle their finances.
 If OWASP funds will be handled by a third party, notify the OWASP Foundation in advance to make sure any necessary paperwork is completed.

 If a sponsor pays a vendor directly (for signage, food, venue, etc.), then this is a transaction that the Foundation does not need to track.
 However, if the sponsor needs a receipt or record of the transaction (for tax or other purposes), the money WILL need to go through the Foundation.

-To avoid the appearance of impropriety, direct all potential donors to the Donate button on your chapter wiki page or to an approved third party processor.
+To avoid the appearance of impropriety, direct all potential donors to the Donate button on your chapter website page or to an approved third party processor.

 ## Charging for Events
-It is against OWASP’s core values and principles to charge people to attend chapter meetings.
+It is against OWASP's core values and principles to charge people to attend chapter meetings.
 However, a chapter may decide to charge for a training, or local conference.
-If your chapter is charging a fee for training, event, or conference, the registration must go through the Foundation’s account on your chosen registration platform.
+If your chapter is charging a fee for training, event, or conference, the registration must go through the Foundation's account on your chosen registration platform.
 Learn more by using the Contact Us form.

 Any event that charges an admission fee or requires more than $1000 foundation funds must be submitted to the OCMS System and approved by the Executive Director.
 To host an event, please read the How to Host a Conference page.